 Post a Vacancy or Job

 Do you want to include sitemap?
+Probably not needed.

 USER INTERFACES and ASSOCIATED USER ACTIONS

 4.1 User Registration

 As this is the site for the job portal, having a simple form filling won’t suffice so here we are including the registration page with various fields and these filled can be increased or decreased as per admin desire but all these fields will be fixed,(as it is required in the database table generation).